Everywhere and invisible: Tracing PFAS from pesticides to our blood

 If true, this practice would allow companies to avoid disclosing these chemicals on product labels, as federal law only mandates the listing of active ingredients that target pests.
 This lack of disclosure is troubling, as inert ingredients can be present in large quantities and be just as toxic as the active ingredients.

 Bennett emphasized the gravity of the situation.
-In this same interview with E&E News, she stated "We now have five different manufacturers that are selling PFAS-contaminated pesticides," pointing to the findings of PEER’s recent investigations.
-Despite reassurances from EPA that currently registered pesticides do not contain ingredients with "structures or properties comparable to prominent PFAS," there remains considerable distrust among advocates.
+In this same interview with E&E News, she stated, "We now have five different manufacturers that are selling PFAS-contaminated pesticides," pointing to the findings of PEER’s recent investigations.
+Despite reassurances from the EPA that currently registered pesticides do not contain ingredients with "structures or properties comparable to prominent PFAS," there remains considerable distrust among advocates.
 They argue that the recent findings highlight the urgent need for greater public transparency around pesticide ingredients, especially as lawsuits seeking to enforce ingredient disclosure have repeatedly failed.

 This issue of non-disclosure extends beyond mere labeling concerns, touching on the broader implications these substances have on public health and the environment.